 When sun goes down at Disney, you will see tons of kids wearing Glow stick necklaces, bracelets, and all kids of fun glow-in-the-dark gear.
 To avoid super expensive purchases in the park, grab a big pack of glow sticks ahead of time.

 I also found that a pack of glow stick bracelets kept my kids entertained really well while we waited for a fireworks show.
-They really enjoyed linking all the bracelets into one big chain and then interlinking them as well.
+They had the best time linking all the bracelets into one big chain and then interlinking them as well.
 It’s nice to have duel purpose items in your bag!

 4) Lightweight Backpack

 Speaking of your bag, I recommend bringing a lightweight backpack into the parks.
-Buy something that is comfortable to wear all day, but easy enough to take off on rides.
+Buy a park bag that is comfortable to wear all day, but easy enough to take off on rides.

 I don’t recommend a string backpack, as those can really dig into your arms after a long day.
 We use this hiking backpack.